-How to use the Weis Waves Indicator
+How useful is the Weis Waves Indicator

 “Buying waves are followed by selling waves in a seesaw battle until one side gains the upper hand”.
 David H. Weis